How Do We Classify Charities?

 Our research indicates that while many kinds of charities function in financially similar ways, there are significant differences in the way certain kinds of charities function financially.
 For example, although they are both considered public charities, food banks and universities function in fundamentally different ways.
 In an effort to take such differences into account, we employ a two-tiered classification system, grouping charities into:

 - More narrowly defined Causes within each Category

 In defining our Categories and Causes, we use a classification tool that allows us to evaluate charities fairly and accurately.
 We made our classification as clear as possible so our users can quickly identify the Category and Cause in which to find the charity of their choice.
 This classification allows us to compare organizations to similar organizations, or as commonly said, we compare apples to apples, and not to oranges.

-We identify 34 Causes (e.g., Medical Research), with between two and six Causes defined for each Category.
+We identify 35 Causes (e.g., Medical Research) that fall under our Categories.
 Our Causes are original to Charity Navigator, as is the method we use to assign charities to each Cause.

 In assigning each charity to a Category and Cause, we again seek to be fair, accurate, and user-friendly.
 We make these assignments using three criteria.
 First, we use the activity code each charity selects in its filings with the IRS to determine how the charity classifies itself.
 Second, we examine the charity's programs and services to determine what the charity actually does.
 Third, we examine the charity's financial information to determine how it functions financially.
 Using those criteria, we assign the charity to the Category and Cause where it can be compared with similar charities.

 We usually defer to the charity's activity code when assigning it to a Cause.
 That is, we aligned our Causes with those activity codes and automatically assign charities based on the activity code that they selected.
 We change those default assignments only when there is compelling evidence that by assigning the charity elsewhere, our rating will be more accurate and fair, and givers will locate the charity more easily.